-I am an Assistant Professor in the Department of Communicative Disorders at the University of Alabama, a position I have held since the fall of 2021.
+I am an Associate Professor in the Department of Rehabilitation Sciences, Division of Speech-Language Pathology, at New York Medical College.
 I am also an affiliated scientist at Haskins Laboratories (Yale University).
 I serve as an Associate Editor for the Language Communication special section of Frontiers in Communication and as a Review Editor for Psycholinguistics, special section of Frontiers in Language Sciences.
-At the University of Alabama, I direct the Psycholinguistics Laboratory.
+At New York Medical College, I direct the Psycholinguistics Laboratory.
 The laboratory is equipped with an EyeLink 1000 plus eye tracker and an actiCHamp EEG system (Brain Products GmbH).

-Before joining the University of Alabama, I had the privilege of working as a post-doctoral researcher with some amazing people.
-Initially, I was at Haskins Laboratories under the supervision of Julie Van Dyke, Nicole Landi, and Julia Irwin.
-Subsequently, I worked at the University of Georgia (UGA) under the guidance of John Hale.
-I earned my PhD in Speech-Language-Hearing Sciences from the City University of New York (CUNY).
+Before joining New York Medical College, I was an Assistant Professor at the University of Alabama.
+Prior to that, I had the privilege of working as a post-doctoral researcher with some amazing people.
+Initially, I was at Haskins Laboratories under the mentorship of Dr. Julie Van Dyke, Dr. Nicole Landi, and Dr. Julia Irwin.
+Subsequently, I worked at the University of Georgia (UGA) under the guidance of Dr. John Hale.
+I earned my PhD in Speech-Language-Hearing Sciences from the City University of New York (CUNY) under the supervision of Dr. Klara Marton.

 I am a psycholinguist.
 My research seeks to understand how the cognitive architecture constrains speech and language processing.
 I am interested in the role that memory mechanisms and probabilistic expectations play in speech and language processing in typical and atypical populations.